We’ve renamed! We are proud to welcome the next chapter of our institution’s history with our new name Toronto Metropolitan University.

 Proudly diverse, intentionally inclusive

 The mandate of Toronto Met’s Office of the Vice-President, Equity and Community Inclusion (OVPECI) is to maintain a visible presence for equity, diversity and inclusion (EDI) and Indigenous values and experience as integral components across all teaching, learning, research, service and administrative functions of the university, while addressing the range of systemic barriers at Toronto Met.
-The OVPECI is led by Interim Vice-President, Equity and Community Inclusion, Dr. Anver Saloojee.
+The OVPECI is led by Vice-President, Equity and Community Inclusion, Dr. Tanya (Toni) De Mello.

 For more information about Office of the Vice-President, Equity and Community Inclusion, please contact: